PhilipTeri/Machine-Learning-Predicticting-User-Engagement/README.md

 ### Data Wrangling & Feature Engineering

 I first created the adopted_user feature by resampling the logins table to each day and grouping by user_id.
 I then used a rolling 7 day count to set the adopted_user column to a 1 if the count was 3 or more, and a 0 if less than 3.
 This is the main feature used in predicting user adoption.
+I then merged the login table and the user information table using the user_id to join them.

-Another feature I created is "invited_by_user", is set it to 1 if the "invited_by_user_id" is greater than 0, otherwise it is a 0.
-LLastly I created a feature based on whether a user is part of an organization, if it is set it to 1, otherwise 0.
+I created 2 features from the user information table.
+The first is "invited_by_user", is set it to 1 if the "invited_by_user_id" is greater than 0, otherwise it is a 0.
+Then I created a feature based on whether a user is part of an organization using the 'org_id' column, if it not empty set it to 1, otherwise 0.

 ### Exploratory Data Analysis
 The graphs below show the count of adopted users based on the features that will be used in predicting user adoption.